eluv-io/elv-live/README.md

 # Eluvio Live

-The Eluvio platform is a premium video platform built using the most advanced technology in decentralized principles, just-in-time streaming and maximum quality at scale.
+The Eluvio platform is a premium video platform built using the most advanced technology in decentralized principles, just-in-time streaming, and maximum quality at scale.

 This is the Web Application for Eluvio Live: a premium service for ticketed live events focused on best in class iconic concerts, premieres, and live performances.